Defending Your Peace of Mind

 What Is the Florida Divorce Process?

 At The Virga Law Firm, P.A., we know that divorce can be a stressful process, especially if you are not armed with the right information.
-Our Fort Walton Beach divorce attorneys are here to help remove some of the strain and guide you through this complex process.
+Our attorneys are here to help remove some of the strain and guide you through this complex process.
 We can help you look ahead and arm yourself for each critical juncture in your case.

 Many of our clients want to know just what they can expect their next steps to be.
 If you have similar questions, don’t hesitate to get in touch with our team.
 We’re here to advocate for your best interests.

-Contact our Fort Walton Beach divorce attorneys by calling (800) 822-5170.
+Contact us by calling 800-822-5170.
 Request a consultation to discuss your case with us today.

 Filing a Petition for Dissolution of Marriage